Weather warning upgraded to amber as snow expected in Gwent this weekend

-THE Met Office has upgraded a weather warning from yellow to amber for snow this Sunday.
+THE Met Office has upgraded a weather warning from yellow to amber for snow for tomorrow.

 The warning, which means disruption is likely, applies to most of the region.